310mc/https-310mc.github.io-tl/source/_posts/supervillain/epilogue.md

 Starting with the guy who’s trying to look like he has nothing to do with this — Takamine!
 You’re very much involved in this, too!

-Let’s hear your thoughts on your ideal Ryuseitai — “Ryuseitai Green”!
-I want you to speak your mind without any hesitation!
+Let’s hear your thoughts on your ideal Ryuseitai — “Ryuseitai Green”![^2] I want you to speak your mind without any hesitation!
 {% endbubble %}

 {% bubble Midori worried %}